Sign Up for Ross Communications

 Ross offers a wide variety of hands-on opportunities for you to hone your financial and analytical skills through Ross Experiences in Action-Based Learning, or REAL.
 Participating in FTF prepares you to succeed and lead in the most rigorous action-based learning activities offered at the school.

 The Career Development Office provides many resources to ensure your success with interview preparation, pursuing internships, and post-graduation employment.
 The FTF program collaborates with the Career Development Office, MBA Program Office, student clubs, and the Alumni Relations Office to sponsor educational and career-related events outside the classroom.
-Current students in the FTF program secured internship opportunities in a variety of industries and firms including Amazon, Bain, BCG, Citi, EY, General Motors, McKinsey & Company, PepsiCo, and more.
+Current students in the FTF program secured internship opportunities in a variety of industries and firms including Amazon, Bank of America, Citi, EY, Google, Microsoft, Tesla, William Blair and more.

 Fast Track in Finance is a Ross initiative designed for MBA students interested in a broad set of careers requiring analytical skills and financial acumen.
 The primary focus is on fundamental skills required in fields such as business development, consulting and strategy, corporate finance, investment banking, investment management, private equity, and tech.
 The goal is to prepare you for summer internship positions at the end of your first year through an accelerated sequence of courses.

 The renowned financial economist Fischer Black had no formal training in either economics or finance.
-As long as you have the interest and determination to improve your analytical and financial skills, you are encouraged to sign up for the preparatory work over the summer to assess your readiness to take the accelerated finance core course during the Fall A term.
+As long as you have the interest and determination to improve your analytical and financial skills, you are encouraged to sign up for the preparatory work over the summer to assess your readiness to take the accelerated finance core courses during the Fall A and B terms.
 You also have to waive the core financial accounting course.
 Even if you end up taking the non-accelerated curriculum, the preparatory work sets a good foundation for your other coursework.

 Your participation in FTF doesn't limit your career choices to finance.
 While your experience in the fast track program may help you lean in favor of a field related to finance, this program is designed for students interested in a broad set of careers that require analytical and financial skills.
 Also, keep in mind that many graduates pursue a field that is different from the anticipated career path before they start the MBA program.

 Accounting is the language of business, and basic knowledge of accounting is very helpful in exposing you to applications of finance.
-As a practical matter, waiving out of the core financial accounting course (ACC 502) creates space during Fall A of the first-year curriculum for Fast Track students to take the accelerated finance core course (FIN 513).
-ACC 502 can be waived via demonstrate previous experience or by passing the Online Accounting waiver course and exam ($475); register here.
+As a practical matter, waiving out of the core financial accounting course (ACC 502) creates space during Fall A of the first-year curriculum for Fast Track students to take the most sought after finance elective (FIN 615).
+ACC 502 can be waived via demonstrated previous experience or by passing the Online Accounting waiver course and exam ($475); register here (coming soon).

-The preparatory work over the summer serves as a boot camp to help you demonstrate that you have the minimum knowledge required to ensure effective learning in the accelerated finance core course (FIN 513) during the Fall A term.
+The preparatory work over the summer serves as a boot camp to help you demonstrate that you have the minimum knowledge required to ensure effective learning in the finance electives (FIN 615 and FIN 621) during the Fall A and B terms, respectively.

 Yes.
 There is a $475 fee for the Fast Track in Finance summer online program.
 In addition, those who are not eligible to waive the financial accounting course via previous experience will need to sign up for the Online Accounting Waiver Course and exam.
-Register here.
+Register here (coming soon).
 Please note that the Online Accounting Waiver Course does require a fee of $475.